PHANTASM BY FOOTLIGHT

 “A boy who can’t tie his own shoelaces!”
 He said, with an acusing smirk.
 “You must be posh!”

-I leaned down and did the best job I could at lacing, but I knew I was doing it incorrectly, and I knew the pompadour knew also.
+I leaned down and did the best job I could at lacing, but I knew I was doing it incorrectly, and I knew the powdered wig knew also.
 Becoming frustrated with my unschooled attempts to dress myself, the boy patted my hands away and took over.

 “I’m only teasing.”
 He said, eventually holding out his hand.
 “I’m Lewis.”